tol3dotcom/lotteryminers/setup.md

 ## 3. Step 1: Power On & Connect
 1.  **Power the Device:** Connect the USB cable to the NerdMiner and plug it into a power source (computer, USB wall plug, etc.).
 The screen should light up.
+> NanoMiner devices will light up a red LED to indicate power, and a blue LED when Wifi is ready.
-2.  **Check the Screen:** If the device is new or has been reset, the screen will display a QR code and the credentials for its own internal WiFi network .
+3.  **Check the Screen:** If the device is new or has been reset, the screen will display a QR code and the credentials for its own internal WiFi network .

 ---